dequelabs/cauldron/CONTRIBUTING.md

 ### Pull Requests

 We aim to review pull requests within a day or two.
-If your changes are time sensitive, feel free to request an expedited review on GitHub or reach out in the private `#cauldron` slack channel.
+If your changes are time-sensitive, feel free to request an expedited review on GitHub or reach out in the private `#cauldron` slack channel.

 Once approved by a member of the Cauldron team, your pull request can be merged at any time but _must_ be squash merged.

 #### Previewing Changes

 Cauldron documentation is deployed automatically via [amplify web previews for pull requests](https://docs.aws.amazon.com/amplify/latest/userguide/pr-previews.html) with each commit to a PR.
 To view the preview of your changes, navigate to your PR and find the comment from the `aws-amplify` bot, which will include a link to the preview site for that PR.
-The preview site will only persist for as long as the PR remains opened, and will be deleted when closed.
+The preview site will only persist for as long as the PR remains opened and will be deleted when closed.

 ### Testing Strategies

-Testing methodology should account for both testing the interface of a component as input/output testing and with how an end-user would interact with the component.
+The testing methodology should account for both testing the interface of a component as input/output testing and how an end-user would interact with the component.
 Ideally, implementation details are avoided unless necessary.
 Examples below of things to consider when writing tests for a component:

 - Including all variants in tests (i.e. default, primary, secondary)
 - Including different interactive states (i.e. focus, expanded, disabled)
-- Including testing different behaviors for functionality related to different layouts (i.e. i.e. responsiveness, media queries, overflow)
+- Including testing different behaviors for functionality related to different layouts (i.e. responsiveness, media queries, overflow)
 - Component api and events (i.e. callbacks, click, keyboard events)
 - Running axe against various variants and states

 ### Unit Tests

-Cauldron uses [Jest](https://jestjs.io/) as its test runner to run unit tests along with [enzymejs](https://enzymejs.github.io/enzyme) (deprecated) and [react testing library](https://testing-library.com/docs/react-testing-library/intro/).
-We are currently in the process of migrating tests away from enzyme to react testing library so no new tests should be using enzyme.
+Cauldron uses [Jest](https://jestjs.io/) as its test runner to run unit tests along with [Enzyme](https://enzymejs.github.io/enzyme) (deprecated) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+We are currently in the process of migrating tests away from Enzyme to React Testing Library so no new tests should be using Enzyme.

 ### Accessibility Testing